TheDreamLabUK/logseqSpringThing/docs/client/architecture.md

 ### State Management
 State management is handled through a combination of state stores, event emitters, and observers.
 The primary state components include:
 - `SettingsStore` - Manages application settings with validation
-- `GraphData` - Manages the graph data structure
+- `GraphDataManager` - Manages the graph data structure and its updates (`client/src/features/graph/managers/graphDataManager.ts`).
-- Various observers for state changes
+- State changes are primarily managed by Zustand's subscription mechanism, which allows components to react to specific parts of the store.

 ### API Layer
 The API layer handles communication with the server through REST endpoints, providing abstracted access to server functionality: